geogardenclub/geogardenclub.github.io/docs/user-guide/overview.md

 ---

 # Overview
-Geo Garden Club is an application that connects you with other gardeners in your community to share garden plans, observations, and seeds.
-It provides practical garden planning support and easy record keeping so that you can easily learn from your successes and failures.
-Geo Garden Club was built upon the beliefs that:
+Geo Garden Club is more than just a garden planning app; it's a community-building platform designed to enhance garden management while fostering local camaraderie.
+Seamlessly connect with fellow gardeners in your area to exchange plans, insights, and seeds.
+With practical planning tools and intuitive record-keeping features, Geo Garden Club empowers you to learn from both triumphs and setbacks.
+Geo Garden Club was built upon these core beliefs:

-## Local data is what matters
+## Local insights matter
-When you register your Geo Garden Club app you will be placed in a local chapter based on your zip code.
-You will only see gardening data and observations from those in your chapter.
+Upon registration, Geo Garden Club assigns you to a local chapter based on your zip code, ensuring that you access relevant gardening data and observations.
+Tap into chapter-wide outcomes to discover local best practices and optimal planting times tailored to _your area._

-Discover local best practices by viewing chapter-wide outcome data for crops and varieties.
-Chapter timelines provide answers to when is best time in _your area_ to grow a crop.

-Easily track of your garden's outcomes and stop making the same mistakes twice.

-## Collaboration is essential
-Work collaboratively with other gardeners by granting "edit" access to those who share in the task load.

-Notifications and observations encourage communication between chapter members.
-Garden and chapter based chat rooms organize comversations to easily ask questions to the right group of gardeners.

-## Gardens are long term
+## Gardens aren't always solitary endeavors
-Garden timelines support long term garden planning, winter crops, and biennial crops.
+Embrace teamwork by granting "edit" access to fellow gardeners, sharing the workload effortlessly.
+Stay connected with chapter members through notifications and shared observations.
+Engage in focused conversations via garden and chapter-based chat rooms, facilitating seamless communication and knowledge exchange.

+## Historical data is valuable
+Gain invaluable insights from previous gardening seasons with the multi-year Timeline Screen.
+Filter your planting timelines by crop, bed, family, or variety, to build on successes and avoid past pitfalls fostering continuous improvement.

+## Gardening extends beyond a single season
+Recognizing that gardens span multiple years and crops aren't restricted to summer alone, the multi-year Timeline Screen is designed to accommodate a diverse range of planting schedules.
+From winter crops to perennials and biennials, this feature empowers gardeners to plan effectively for all types of crops throughout the year.

 ## Seed saving and sharing builds resiliency
-Seed saving is supported in garden timelines.
-Gardeners with seeds to share can add them to the chapter database.
-Gardeners looking for seeds can review available seeds and see the outcomes and planting timeline from their parent plant.
+Incorporating seed saving into planting timelines ensures accurate space allocation for each crop.
+Explore and contribute to the chapter's seed database, reviewing outcomes and planting timelines to make informed decisions.
+Connect with fellow gardeners offering seeds, fostering a culture of resilience and resource sharing.